 Delivery will consist of lectures and practical workshops supported through the College’s virtual learning environment and specialist tutors.

 Students will have access to all required software, including Microsoft Visual Studio, Unity Games Engine, 3DS Max, Blender and the Adobe Suite.

 All modules have embedded employability skills such as analytical thinking, problem solving, team working and interpersonal skills.
 The programme encourages lifelong learning by providing sufficient opportunity for self-directed learning and reflection, supported by professionalism modules and emphasis on portfolio generation.

 There are no additional mandatory costs within the programme, however it is suggested that students engage with course materials outside of the College, therefore, access to a computer with course software would be an advantage.

 Your next steps

-It is expected that students will progress to the Level 5 Higher National Diploma Creative Media Production: Games Development programme, however with the knowledge, skills and behaviours in addition to a produced portfolio of evidence it is expected students may gain access into entry level roles within a range of creative media disciplines.
+Successful completion of the HNC Creative Media Production - Game Development will enable you to enrol on the HND Creative Media Production - Game Development course.
+With the knowledge, skills and behaviours, in addition to a produced portfolio of evidence, it is expected students may gain entry into entry level roles within a range of creative media disciplines.